SAP-samples/hda-cross-pm-samples/tutorials/partner-workshop-content/dsp_modeling_3-create-graphical-view/dsp_modeling_3-create-graphical-view.md

 >If you are comfortable writing SQL code or want to use SQL Script to create your view, you can use the SQL View editor.

 Both tables `SalesOrders` and `SalesOrderItems` contain information about sold items.
 While `SalesOrders` contains details on the business partner, `SalesOrderItems` provides insights on the sold product.
-To have have references to the business partner as well as details on item level available for analysis, we create a view to combine data from both tables.
+To have references to the business partner as well as details on item level available for analysis, we create a view to combine data from both tables.

 ### Create a Graphical View